 This is because there is now a new “official” trailhead for the Windin Falls hike.
 Other than this blog, there isn’t much information available for hiking to this epic infinity-pool waterfall on the new track.

-In this blog post, I’ll detail everything you need to know about getting to Windin Falls, including directions and hiking information for both tracks.
-You’ll also find some photos that I hope will inspire your trip.
+So, in this blog post, I’ll aim to detail everything you need to know about getting to Windin Falls, including directions and hiking information for both tracks.
+You’ll also find some great photos here that I hope will inspire your visit to this incredible waterfall.

 Where is Windin Falls?